Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Baby Step 1: Save $1,000 for Your Starter Emergency Fund

 It’s going to rain.
 We all know things happen.
-Being able to have a little bit of money set aside when something happens brings an amount of peace to our lives.
+Being able to have a little bit of money set aside when something happens brings a measure of peace to our lives.

 You only need $1,000 right now.
 More will come in baby step three.